The Evolving Partnership: CFOs and CTOs at the Forefront of Business Transformation

 Convergence in the Digital Era

-The realm of technology and digital innovation has largely been the purview of CTOs.
+Technology and digital innovation has largely been the purview of CTOs.
 However, the rapid pace of technological advancements and the heightening risks and uncertainties associated with them have necessitated a paradigmatic shift.
 This evolution has led to CFOs forging far closer partnerships with their CTOs, a collaboration that is reshaping the trajectory of both digital and business transformation.

 The integration of digital technology into the core of business operations, once overseen predominantly by CTOs, is now increasingly under the collaborative scrutiny of CFOs.
 This shift is underscored by our recent Digital Leaders Pitstop Survey, which reveals that 62% of CFOs are now deeply involved in shaping digital strategies.
 This new dynamic stems from the recognition that technology investments are pivotal not just as cost centres but as key drivers of operational efficiency, innovation, and long-term profitability.